Why Publish on the Asset Store?

 What Are Realistic Income Expectations for Asset Store Publishers?

+A new asset in the $20–$40 range with a good launch and consistent 4+ star reviews will typically settle into a range of $200–$800 per month within its first year.
+Assets at the top of the market can reach $2,000–$8,000 per month.
 The more useful framing is return on invested time.
 My Touch Camera PRO asset required approximately 200 hours to build, document, and launch.
-Three years later it has generated multiples of what I would have earned billing those 200 hours to a client — and it continues to generate revenue.
-That is the Asset Store value proposition: leveraged, compounding return on a one-time investment, provided you maintain it.
+Three years later it has generated multiples of what I would have earned billing those 200 hours to a client and it continues to generate revenue.

 How Do You Handle Customer Support at Scale?

-The system I use: a dedicated support forum hosted on my own domain, linked prominently in the Asset Store description and in the asset's welcome screen inside Unity.
-A forum (I use a simple self-hosted solution) scales far better than email because public questions get public answers, which reduces the total volume of repeated questions over time.
-My FAQ page, built from the most common support threads, has reduced email volume by roughly 60%.
+Support is the hidden cost of Asset Store publishing that most first-time publishers underestimate severely.
+The system I use: a dedicated support forum hosted on my own domain, linked prominently in the Asset Store description.
+A forum scales far better than email because public questions get public answers, which reduces the total volume of repeated questions over time.
+My FAQ page has reduced email volume by roughly 60%.

 How Do You Handle Negative Reviews?